PANDAHealthsoftware/panda-platform/README.md

 The SQLite database is seeded with realistic patient and appointment data on startup.
 You can review or modify this data in the `seed.sql` file.

 ## Running Tests
-Navigate to the tests folder: Use the terminal to go to the PANDA.Api.Tests folder where the test project is located.:
+Navigate to the tests folder: Use the terminal to go to the PANDA.Api.Tests folder where the test project is located.
+Integration tests would be added at a later date / when time permits.
 ```bash
 cd PANDA.Api.Tests
 ```